yy7054wyq5/ui-logic-reuse/README.md

 ## Notice

 git clone and run it by yourself.
 In Vue2 and ng10, the UI logic is one instance.
 But in React16, i can't use one instance to complete UI.
 So, if you hava a better idea, tell me on issues.
-Thank you very much.
+Thank you.
 This test demo is a poor development experience, lack of tips.

 ## Results